Inmoresentum/ESP32S3JTAGTest/README.md

    is trying to use.
 5. To identify and install the missing dependencies:
-    * Open the builtin terminal of clion and make sure that you are at the root of your pio project (*same level as your `platformio.ini`*).
+    * Open the builtin terminal of clion and make sure that you are at the root of your pio project (*same level as your `platformio.ini` file*).
     * Now the **run** following command
       ```bash
         pio debug --interface=gdb -x .pioinit
       ```
     * Now observe the output and see the missing dependency or dependencies
     * Install them on your system or provide symlink to appropriate directory
-    * Now, ran the command again and now it should work on the terminal
+    * Now, run the command again and now it should work on the terminal
     * Okay, now exit out of the gdb and close the terminal
     * Now you can do the Step 2 and things should work as usual